mmiah00/Jungle-Escape/README.md

 1/8/2019
 Maisha: Vivien and I talked about the necesities of the terminal code and we have yet to decide if we are just going to keep all the key controls in our main JungleEscape game or keep them in the game.
 I spent most of the class trying to figure out how to merge and deal with branches to gitHub.
 Vivien: I focused on trying to get 2048 to work with terminal input.
 I got the grid and beginning numbers to show up on a terminal in private mode.
 However, when I use the keystrokes, I'm not sure if 2048 is slow or just not moving at all.
 I need to test that and see if I need to use the Screen class intead.

+1/9/2019
+Vivien: I worked on trying to fix the display issue.
+During class, I got the terminal to respond to the escape key, but it did not respond to any other.
+At home, I got the other keys to work.
+However, although addNewNum is implemented, the numbers are not moving.
+I'm not sure why.

+1/10/2019
+Vivien: I made a lot of headway today.
+After taking Mr. K's suggestion, I rewrote my NumberPuzzle class and it was much easier to write.
+I still had a little difficulty writing a method that would allow me to adjust the spacing for different digit numbers, but I created a new method addSpaces that fixed that.
+Everything with NumberPuzzle seems to be working fine, so tomorrow I can incorporate the terminal display portion of the code and finish NumberPuzzle.